ahmedhussien46/HuskyLens_Arduino_Servos/README.md

-Huskylens with arduino servos for pan and tilt for object tracking
+Huskylens with arduino object tracking with pan and tilt movements